AdilShamim8/Prompt-Engineering/AI Prompts for Marketing & Communications/AI Prompts for Marketing & Communications.md

 5. Sentence structure guidelines
 6. Examples across different scenarios

-Format as practical guide for team consistency.
+Format as a practical guide for team consistency.
 ```